-Notice this sees assumption of risk as a distinct theory from waiver / release / exculpatory contract.
+Notice this sees assumption of risk ase is a assumption of risk as a distinct theory from waiver / tion release / exculpatory contract.

-"rea the sports organization's warning of inherent and other risks thereby triggering the common law Assumption Of Risk (AOR) defense under tort law."
+"rea control sports organization's warning of inherent and other risks thereby triggering the common law Assumption Of Risk (AOR) defense under tort law."